dogokit/dogokit-akita/README.md

 ## Tech Stack

-These are the things used and recommendations.
+These are the things used and recommendations, with more focus on things labeled by the 👍 (thumbs up) emoji.

 ### General